tphang/capybara-accessible/README.md

 Need help?
 Ask on the mailing list (please do not open an issue on GitHub): https://groups.google.com/forum/#!forum/capybara-accessible

+Visit the [wiki](https://github.com/Casecommons/capybara-accessible/wiki) for more background on automated accessibility testing with capybara-accessible.

 ## Installation

 Add this line to your application's Gemfile: